nicoll-douglas/mp3zy/backend/README.md

 ## Type Reference

-### ArtistNamesMetadata
+### TrackArtistNames

 _string[]_

-A string array of artist names associated with the metadata of a track.
+A string array of artist names associated with the track.
 The array should be of at least length 1:

 ```
 [string, ...string[]]